 Local Council if moving around Kensington

-If you are planning to move to Kensington, and need information on schools, planning permission, parking permits or council tax, council planning permission meetings are held on a regular basis.
+If you are planning to move to Kensington, and need information on schools, planning permission, parking permits or council tax.
 Simply contact: www.rbkc.gov.uk

 Local Schools if Moving around Kensington

 St Charles RC Primary School (0.1 miles)

 Barlby Primary School (0.1 miles)

 The Lloyd Williamson School (0.1 miles)

 St Charles Catholic Sixth Form College (0.2 miles)

 Kensington Gardens is a great place to spend some time.
 It is a very popular tourist attraction.
 Queen Victoria was born and lived here until 1837 when she became Queen.
 The park is full of beautiful trees and there is a statue of Peter Pan standing on a pedestal covered with climbing squirrels, rabbits and mice.